 Recognition of the Canadian Charter of Rights and Freedoms and Respect for the Findings of Human Rights Organizations

-Muslim Link will not publish any material that is considered hateful to any group or individual protected under the Canadian Charter of Rights and Freedoms.
+Muslim Link will not publish any stories that are considered hateful to any group or individual protected under the Canadian Charter of Rights and Freedoms.

 Muslim Link will also base articles exploring human rights related issues on the findings of respected international human rights organizations’ such as Amnesty International and Human Rights Watch.